Zygmunt Mineyko: In Greece

 In 1880 Mineyko married Persephone Manaris from Patras, the daughter of the renowned Greek mathematician Spyridon Manaris, principal of the famous Zosimaia School of Ioannina.
 Their family had a neoclassical mansion, now demolished, in Psilalonia square.
 In 1891 their family settled in Athens.
 Mineyko was appointed as a chief engineer of the Public Work Ministry of Greece.
-He also was a member of the executive committee for Crete in 1896, and in 1897 he was head of the topographic section of General Staff of the Greek Army.
+He also was a member of the executive committee for Crete in 1896, and in 1897 he was head of the topographic section of the General Staff of the Greek Army.

 He participated in the construction and restoration of the Olympic facilities, including the Panathinaiko Stadium which hosted the first modern Olympic Games in 1896.
 During the Games, Mineyko wrote reports from the Olympic arena for the Polish newspaper "Czas".
-He wrote letters for Polish periodicals in Cracow and Lwow for many years, presenting the problems of Greek politics and ethnic questions from a pro-Hellenic point of view.
+He wrote letters for Polish periodicals in Kraków and Lwow for many years, presenting the problems of Greek politics and ethnic questions from a pro-Hellenic point of view.

 Mineyko took part in the Greco-Turkish war of 1897.
 During the First Balkan War, in 1913, his strategic plans became crucial in achieving the decisive Greek victory at the battle of Bizani, which led to the capture of Ioannina and Epirus by Greece.
 As an engineer and head of the cartographic service of the Greek General Staff, and with his prior knowledge of the region, he prepared a plan for the outflanking movement which led to the taking of the strongly fortified Turkish position of "Bizani", which sealed entry to the Ioannina Valley.
 In November 1919, the affair became famous when, during the trial of General Staff Officers, the Athenian journals "Patris" and "Nea Ellas" revealed Mineyko’s contribution.
 For this achievement, he then received the Golden Cross of the Redeemer.

-Zygmunt worked as a chief engineer of the Public Work Ministry until August 1917 when he suffered a heart attack.
-His illness caused his resignation.
+Zygmunt worked as a chief engineer of the Public Works Ministry until August 1917, when he suffered a heart attack.
+His illness led to his resignation.

 In 1911 and 1922, Mineyko was able to visit his homeland, the Second Polish Republic.

-Zygmunt Mineyko died on December 27, 1925.
+He died on December 27, 1925.